Second Grade Curriculum

 Social Studies

-Saint Rose students learn about our country, the world around us, ancient civilizations, traditions, and our history.
+Saint Rose second grader students learn about our country, the world around us, ancient civilizations, traditions, and our history.
+A Catholic worldview and cross-curriculum approach is used for teaching these topics and applying them to life.